Shashikanth101/Event-Notifier/README.md

 A Firebase cloud function to notify about events through email

 ## Description
-A cloud function that runs once every day at 12am.
+A Cron Job that runs once every day at 12am.
 It reads a shared Google Spreadsheet for any events on that particular date.
 If there is one, it sends an email to the receiver with details about that event.

 ## Pre requisites
 - Make sure to have an email account which supports nodemailer. [(Check Article)](https://nodemailer.com/smtp/well-known/)